 One of the biggest changes our travels has brought about has been the different relationship to ‘stuff’ that we now have.
 Although we still loathe packing we both rather enjoy the limitation of having to fit everything in to one bag – albeit a rather large bag now that we have taken up diving.
-In the two years we were back in the UK we shopped about 90% less than we had before.
 We have also become a whole lot more environmentally aware and shy away from single use plastics, and really plastic of any kind if we possibly can, instead choosing sustainable packaging,

 In Terms of what to pack for long term travel, it will depend where you are going and everyone will have their own idea of what is essential.
+Agree what is important to you and go from there.
 You’ll certainly find your own favourites as you go along but a few of the things we’ve found invaluable have been:

 YOUR OWN WATER BOTTLE, sorry for shouting but this one should be a given and I am horrified on a daily basis to see travellers without one and using plastic single use bottles.

 After that a folding silicone funnel is my top take.
 When my mum first gave us this we gave it back!
 Ingrates!
-We soon realised it was invaluable for many reasons, not least being when we arrive in a new destination we source a gallon reusable water bottles and use the funnel to decant this into the kettle and our personal water bottles.
+We soon realised it was invaluable for many reasons, not least being when we arrive in a new destination, that we will spend a few days in, we source a gallon reusable water bottles and use the funnel to decant this into the kettle and our personal water bottles.

-We have chopstick thin bag closers, which we find great for cereal bags amongst other things.
+We have chopstick thin bag closers, which we find great for keeping bugs out of your cereal bags, amongst other things.
+We also bring actual chopsticks to eat with 🙂